-Asia shares mixed ahead of China holiday, Trump-Biden debate
+Global shares up ahead of China holiday, Trump-Biden debate

-TOKYO (AP) — Asian shares were mixed in muted trading Monday, ahead of the first U.S. presidential debate and a national holiday in China later in the week.
+TOKYO (AP) — Global shares were mostly higher Monday, ahead of the first U.S. presidential debate and a national holiday in China later in the week.

 China is celebrating its National Day and Mid-Autumn festival on Oct.
 1, followed by a weeklong holiday through Oct.
 8.